-User Interface, or UI, feedback relates to the look and feel of your Answers experience.
-Our UX team has done a tremendous amount of research to determine best practices regarding the look of the experience, all of which is reflected in the standard Answers designs.
+User Interface, or UI, feedback relates to the look and feel of your search experience.
+Our UX team has done a tremendous amount of research to determine best practices regarding the look of the experience, all of which is reflected in the standard search designs.

-Please see below for some points of consideration when QAing the UI of your Answers experience:
+Please see below for some points of consideration when QAing the UI of your search experience:

 - Does the experience match your website and meet your brand guidelines?

 - Is the frontend data displaying as you’d expect it to?